 The largest aperture for your money will be a Newtonian reflector and as astronomy is all about capturing dim light, this is a serious consideration.

 However, you should bear in mind that reflectors require regular collimation to ensure that you get the best out of them.
+For more on this, read out guide on how to collimate a Newtonian telescope.

 A refractor, on the other hand, will remain collimated for years, making it an ideal grab-and-go telescope for those who like to travel to a local dark-sky site, or even further abroad.